 If there’s one thing I love doing with my dog – it’s giving him a big bear hug.
 What better pet to do this with than a large fluffy dog?
 The bigger and fluffier, the better.
-But what are the best big fluffy dog breeds that fall into this category?
+But what are the best fluffy dog breeds to embrace in a hug?

-There’s certainly a ton of fluffy dogs in the dogdom, ranging in all sizes.
+There’s a ton of fluffy dog breeds in the canine kingdom, ranging from all sizes and shapes.
 But in my opinion, the best fluffy dogs are the biggest.
-And in this case, there are only a handful of large fluffy dogs that make the cut.
+And in this case, there are only a handful of dog breeds that make the cut.